-ENG 476 Language and Society (A).
+ENG 476 American Dialects (A).
 Considers regional and social dialects of American and British English, African-American English and its history, pidgins and creoles, and observed differences in the speech of men and women.
 Attention given also to matters language policy, such as the use of non-standard dialects in reading instruction or “English Only” laws.
 Includes instruction in use of the International Phonetic Alphabet and in the methods of descriptive grammar.
 3 Cr.

 ENG 477 Language Awareness for Writers (A).
 Introduces students to aspects of language and culture currently of importance to writers, educators and the general public.
 Students explore new perspectives in the study of language about topics including but not limited to the effects of technology on language and communication, language and politics, propaganda, and the language of advertising.
 Students are encouraged to develop critical thinking to discuss and write about current language issues in the U.S. Helps students to connect language study to reading and writing.
 3 Cr.

 ENG 478 History and Structure of English (A).
 Examines the development of Standard English and other varieties from a sociolinguistic, historical perspective.
 Provides a study of language acquisition, regional and social dialects, and the distinction between grammar and usage.
 Includes practice in and testing of contemporary usage.
 3 Cr.
 Every Semester.